kanei/vantuch.cz/wp-content/plugins/woocommerce-pdf-invoices/readme.txt

 Important: A custom template is required to add a custom field to the PDF invoice.

 == Changelog ==

+= 2.9.2 - June 12, 2017 =

+- Added: Filter to change the value of the option when using `WPI()->get_option()`.
+See [Issue #190](https://github.com/baselbers/woocommerce-pdf-invoices/issues/190).
+- Added: SKU to packing slip.
+- Fixed: Packing slips redirecting to Edit Order page when using micro template.
+Consider using minimal template.
+Micro template is deprecated and will probably no longer be supported in future versions.
+- Fixed: WC 2.6 compatibility.

 = 2.9.1 - May 15, 2017 =